matthewfcarlson/matthewfcarlson.github.io/content/projects/hidden-pc-tower/index.md

 Perhaps I'll add a fake door that doesn't open with a handle for a better illusion.
 But I need to accept the fact that I am seriously space constrained with my current plan.

+I filled in the grain of the side panels with some watered down grain filler.

 # Tweaks Along The Way